 “How to mine Dogecoin” is a Google search query that’s skyrocketing in popularity as more people seek to acquire easy DOGE without purchasing it on a cryptocurrency exchange.
-Instead of buying Dogecoin with your hard-earned money, you can kick your feet up and allow your idle hardware to DOGE mining rewards for you.
+Sure you can just take the easy way out and buy Dogecoin on Coinbase.com, but why not just kick your feet up and allow your idle hardware to earn DOGE for you?
 Win!

 What is Dogecoin mining?

 Crypto mining involves the process of earning digital-currency rewards — tokens of appreciation and monetary incentives, if you will — for solving cryptographic equations with one’s hardware.
 To help you understand how this works, let me use Bitcoin as an example.

 Bitcoin runs on a blockchain: a digital database of transactions distributed and duplicated across a peer-to-peer network of computers.
 Each “block” on a blockchain is filled with Bitcoin transaction data (e.g. Pete sent $500 worth of BTC to Tina) until it reaches one megabyte in size.
 Next, it’s up to the Bitcoin miners to verify each block to ensure that it is valid and accurate.